Brenton Shavers - Executive Director

 Erika Sass — Director of Operations and Community Engagement

-For the last fifteen years, prior to opening Northeast College Prep, Erika has served as a classroom teacher, academic after-school program director, youth worker, coordinator of professional development for a myriad of teachers, and also a mentor teacher and board member of Hiawatha Leadership Academy, a high performing charter school.
+Erika is a co-founder of Northeast College Prep.
+Prior to opening Northeast College Prep, Erika has served as a classroom teacher, academic after-school program director, youth worker, professional development coordinator, mentor teacher and board member.
 In 2013, she was a recipient of Teach For America’s National Alumni Excellence in Teaching Award.
 She was also a national finalist for Teaching Tolerance’s Culturally Responsive Teaching Award.
 Erika is a Certified Facilitator for Welcoming Schools, training educators to create safe and welcoming schools for all students and families.

-She is passionate about helping underserved students exceed their expectations and has experience teaching students ages four through adult learners.
+Erika is passionate about helping all students exceed their expectations and has experience teaching students ages four through adult learners.
 She has a Masters Degree in Education with an emphasis on teaching English to non-native speakers.
 Her teaching experience includes classroom teaching, partner teaching, experiential education and instructing as a specialist teacher.
-She has helped lead schools as a Mentor Teacher, Lead Teacher, Grade Level Team Lead, Board Member and as a Professional Development Coordinator.
 She has presented at regional and national education conferences around the country; most recently at the national Responsive Classroom conference for School Leaders.